-Profit Sharing and 401(k) Plan: The Profit Sharing and 401(k) Plan (the "401(k) Plan") is a defined contribution plan covering all employees except employees covered by collective bargaining agreements and employees of our consolidated construction joint ventures.
+Profit Sharing and 401(k) Plan: The Profit Sharing and 401(k) Plan (the "401(k) Plan") is a defined contribution plan covering all employees except employees covered by collective bargaining agreements and certain employees of our consolidated construction joint ventures.
 Each employee's combined pre-tax 401(k) and post-tax (Roth) contributions cannot exceed 50% of their eligible pay or Internal Revenue Code annual contribution limits.
 Our 401(k) matching contributions can be up to 6% of an employee's gross pay at the discretion of the Board of Directors.
-Our 401(k) matching contributions to the 401(k) Plan for the years ended December 31, 2016, 2015 and 2014 were \$11.0 million, \$5.4 million and \$5.0 million, respectively.
+Our 401(k) matching contributions to the 401(k) Plan for the years ended December 31, 2017, 2016 and 2015 were \$12.1 million, \$11.0 million and \$5.4 million, respectively.
 Profit sharing contributions from the Company may be made to the 401(k) Plan in an amount determined by the Board of Directors.
-We made no profit sharing contributions during the years ended December 31, 2016, 2015 and 2014.
+We made no profit sharing contributions during the years ended December 31, 2017, 2016 and 2015.

 Non-Qualified Deferred Compensation Plan: We offer a Non-Qualified Deferred Compensation Plan ("NQDC Plan") to a select group of our highly compensated employees.
 The NQDC Plan provides participants the opportunity to defer payment of certain compensation as defined in the NQDC Plan.
-In October 2008, a Rabbi Trust was established to fund our NQDC Plan obligation and was fully funded as of December 31, 2016.
-The assets held by the Rabbi Trust at December 31, 2016 and 2015 are substantially in the form of Company-owned life insurance and are included in other noncurrent assets in the consolidated balance sheets.
-As of December 31, 2016, there were 58 active participants in the NQDC Plan.
-NQDC Plan obligations were \$21.5 million and \$19.7 million as of December 31, 2016 and 2015, respectively.
+In October 2008, a Rabbi Trust was established to fund our NQDC Plan obligation and was fully funded as of December 31, 2017.
+The assets held by the Rabbi Trust at December 31, 2017 and 2016 are substantially in the form of Company-owned life insurance and are included in other noncurrent assets in the consolidated balance sheets.
+As of December 31, 2017, there were 61 active participants in the NQDC Plan NQDC Plan obligations were \$24.7 million and \$21.5 million as of December 31, 2017 and 2016, respectively.